matarui/evidencebaseddm/menu/syllabus.md

 ## Grading
 Students grades will be a combination of

-a) homework assignments (50% of the final grade)
+a) homework assignments (30% of the final grade)

-b) performance on a open-book multiple-choice exam (50% of the final grade).
+b) performance on a open-book, multiple-choice exam (70% of the final grade).

 ### Homework assignments
-Homework assignments include conducting simple statistical analyses (e.g., regression), answering a quizz, conducting a systematic literature search, and communicating scientific evidence in writing or orally.
+Homework assignments include conducting simple statistical analyses (e.g., regression), conducting a systematic literature search, and communicating scientific evidence in writing or orally.
 See <a href="https://matarui.github.io/evidencebaseddm/menu/projects.html"><b>Exercises </b></a> page for more information.

 ### Exam
 The exam will be an open book exam, in English, and consist of multiple-choice questions.